There has been much debate about the Direct School Admission (DSA) exercise over the years.

 iii.
 Questions about one’s academic track record

-To help your child breeze through some of the tough questions that he or she might encounter during the DSA interview, Ms Eunice Fu, English teacher at The Learning Lab, recommends five useful pointers below.
+To help your child breeze through some of the tough questions that he or she might encounter during the DSA interview, Ms Eunice Fu, English Subject Head for Upper Primary programmes at The Learning Lab United Square, recommends five useful pointers below.

 1. Organise Your Answers